The Benefits of Two-Way Radios vs Cell Phones

 Here are some of the top reasons to consider a two-way radio system over a cell phone solution for your organization.

-Two-way radios cost less than cell phones, especially with new smartphone models selling for more than $800.
+Two-way radios cost less than cell phones, especially with new smart phone models selling for more than $1,000.

-Compared to radios that conform to the Digital Mobile Radios (DMR) industry-standard, the DMR system has a lower Total Cost of Ownership (TCO) compared to cell phones over the life of the system because there are no monthly fees, service contracts, roaming charges, or expensive data plans.
+DMR two-way radios that conform to the Digital Mobile Radios (DMR) industry-standard have a lower Total Cost of Ownership (TCO) compared to cell phones over the life of the system because there are no monthly fees, service contracts, roaming charges, or expensive data plans.

-Compared to a Push-to-Talk over Cellular (PoC) system, which has an operational expense model instead of the capital equipment investment cost model of a DMR system, the monthly cost of a PoC radio is much lower than a cell-phone subscription rate.
+Compared to a Push-to-Talk over Cellular (PoC) system the monthly cost of a PoC radio is much lower than a cell-phone subscription rate.
 In addition, PoC radio systems use the cellular infrastructure of Mobile Network Operators, so there are no network investment or maintenance costs.

 Two-way radios are purpose-built devices that are rugged and easy-to-use for quick and reliable worker communications.
 With a two-way radio, an employee is always connected to their co-workers, even if they are working alone at a remote site.
 This is even more advantageous if the location has spotty or non-existent cell phone coverage.